 What is Long Exposure? capture better Long Exposure With Smartphone

-As you know there is so many different types of photography technique available currently, to use and master.
+There are many different types of photography techniques available currently, to use and master.

-some of these photography techniques are easy and some of them are very hard to archive.
+Some of these photography techniques can be easy and some of them can be very hard to achieve.

-I know if you learn Long exposure photography with your DSLR camera then it’s pretty easy to archive it with your smartphone.
+If you learn Long-exposure photography with your DSLR camera, then it will be pretty easy for you to achieve it with your smartphone.

-but there are some normal difficulties which you need to overcome to get better results.
+But still, there are some difficulties which you need to overcome to get better results.

-so today in this article I’m sharing some easy and very useful tips to capture better long exposure with your smartphone.
+So today, in this article, I’m sharing some easy and useful tips to capture better long exposure with your smartphone.

-if you own a smartphone that contains a manual mode plus shutter-speed option then you can capture better long exposure shots after reading this article, or else you need to buy any new smartphone.
+If you own a smartphone that contains a manual mode plus shutter-speed option, then you can capture better long-exposure shots after reading this article, or else you need to buy a new smartphone.

-Manual Mode is Must to capture long exposure shots with your smartphone.
+Manual Mode is a must to capture great long exposure shots with your smartphone.

-Also, I’m going to share some cool long exposure shots which I captured by myself and some of these found over the internet.
+Also, I’m going to share some cool long-exposure shots that I captured myself, some of which I found on the Internet.

 So, without talking more about it, let’s get started…